REPORTING REQUIREMENTS for small vessels (private boats) in the U.S. & Canada… Great Lakes Region

 To further facilitate expedient clearing, a BR number (Boater’s Registration Number) is encouraged for each person who regularly and routinely crosses the border by boat.
 The BR number allows all information embedded in the Nexus or I-68 registration to be available to the US CBP Officer and eliminates the need to repeat and record all such information on the phone-in report.
 A couple of simple key questions may be asked to confirm identity.

 BR numbers can currently be obtained as part of the process when applying for an I-68 or a Nexus card.
 Just ask to be included in the program during your interview.
-Also, as part of the process for registering in the Small Vessel Reporting System you will receive a BR number along with your password to access the system.

 Operators of small pleasure vessels arriving in the United States from a foreign port or place to include any vessel which has visited a hovering vessel or received merchandise outside the territorial sea are required to report their arrival to CBP immediately.